Vvanaja556/Mapty/README.md

 # Mapty Project
-Location application with different locations
+Location application with different locations by using Latitude and Longitude